melezhik/r3tool/docs/how-to-write-tests.md

 Well.
 This is just an example, you can do a lot more, as test scenarios backed by Sparrow engine:

 * [write tests](https://github.com/melezhik/Sparrow6/blob/master/documentation/development.md) on Raku instead of Bash
-* use more [sophisticated constructions](https://github.com/melezhik/Sparrow6/blob/master/documentation/taskchecks.md) to very scripts output
+* use more [sophisticated constructions](https://github.com/melezhik/Sparrow6/blob/master/documentation/taskchecks.md) to verify scripts output

 ## Run test from suite